vcolavin/nature-of-the-beast/README.md

 -   [x] use Redux instead of a POJO
 -   [x] fix issue where QuietForest is appearing as undefined in neighbors
 -   [x] tab completion
--   [ ] tests???? especially for the utilities
 -   [x] Make the console writing permission revocable, or make running utilities cancellable.
 E.g. we don't want `whoami` to run through its whole dialog if we've `cd`'d to another location
 -   [x] make input prompt change based on location
 -   [x] get text to wrap correctly on long passages
 -   [ ] cooler terminal styling (e.g. https://css-tricks.com/old-timey-terminal-styling/)
 -   [x] date utility (probably replicate `date +%s`)
--   [ ] uptime utility (this could be a source of spooky mysteries)
 -   [x] Switch typescript back to strict mode
 -   [ ] Use browser APIs to change some things about the story (e.g. sound, location, camera, time)
 -   [ ] A tutorial